 Skin & Coat

-Because of a high omega 3 fatty acid content, salmon nourishes the coat and skin.
-It restores balance to the skin’s pH levels, creating a lustrous, shiny coat and well-nourished skin.
+Because of its highomega 3 fatty acid content, salmon nourishes the coat and skin.
+It nourishes and restores the skin, creating a lustrous, shiny coat.
 It’s often used in recipes for dogs who have skin problems.

 Sensitive Stomach

-You might see salmon in sensitive stomach recipes.
-It tends to be easily digestible and agreeable, even in dogs who are easily irritated.
+You might see salmon in some sensitive stomach recipes.
+It tends to be easily digestible and agreeable, and is especially beneficial for dogs who have developed sensitivities to other food sources.

-If your dog is sensitive to specific ingredients in common commercial dog foods, they might need a limited ingredient diet.
-Unless their trigger is fish, salmon is a very trusted main ingredient for these recipes.
+If your dog is sensitive to specific ingredients in common commercial dog foods, they might need a novel or limited ingredient diet.
+Unless their trigger is this fish, salmon is a trusted main ingredient for these recipes.

 Salmon is full of health benefits to nourish your dog’s body.

 Since salmon naturally contains omega-3 fatty acids, it has a fair amount of DHA and EPA.
-These same Omega threes can cause oops, reduce inflammation and reduce joint pain.
+These same Omega-3s can reduce inflammation and joint pain.

-Salmon is loaded with other vitamins, too.
-Here are the main ones along with the benefits.
+Salmon contains fat-soluble vitamins, too.
+Here are the main ones, along with the benefits.

 Salmon Health Considerations